-The GIs (including any special rules applying to the event) shall be in writing and shall be mailed via First Class mail to each driver and navigator at least 14 days prior to the date of the rally.
-The committee may offer to send GIs via e-mail in lieu of, or in addition to First Class mail.
-Committees wishing to make this offer may do so on the entry form, but must still offer GIs via First Class mail to all competitors who do not explicitly select this option.
-Regardless, committees must include one copy of the GIs in the registration packet.
+The GIs (including any special rules applying to the event) shall be in writing and shall be sent to each driver and navigator at least 14 days prior to the date of the rally.
+Committees must include one copy of the GIs in the registration packet.